DecDuck/kleicreator/README.md

 ![logo](app/src/main/resources/kleicreator_wide.png)
 # KleiCreator
-KleiCreator is a GUI tool for creating mods for games made by Klei Entertainment.
-Currently, only Don't Starve Together is supported.
+KleiCreator is a GUI tool for creating mods for the games made by Klei Entertainment.
+It uses a the Java Runtime Environment and cross-platform libraries to enable mods to be made on any platform.

 ### Download/Install
 There are 3 different versions you can download: